 Nine years ago, Taylor and Rachel were in their three-story apartment off Bank Street in Ottawa, Ontario when they heard a knock on their door from the fire department.
 They needed to evacuate their unit because the deck from the unit below them was on fire.
 Minutes later, they watched the entire building burn to the ground from across the street.
-They would lose almost everything they owned and did not have tenant insurance, personal liability or emergency expenses insurance coverage.
+They would lose almost everything they owned and did not have tenant insurance, personal liability or additional living expenses coverage.
 Insurego recently sat down with our friends to share their experience with us.

 “You’ve never experienced a fire until you are standing in the street, without socks on, in the middle of March, watching your home burn to the ground – with almost everything you own inside.” – Taylor

 “Seriously, what do you do?
 It’s a blur, you just need to act quickly and get to safety, but you aren’t thinking,” Taylor told us.
 “We had just enough time to grab our laptop and throw it in a backpack before we needed to be out of there.”

 The fire itself was thought to be relatively small at first – caused by a burning cigarette left in a flower pot on the deck below.

 “I remember standing across the street watching the scene unfold.
 The house we were living in was old and the fire quickly spread through the walls and in a few minutes, the whole building went up in flames.”